jared-richard-clarke/student/scheme/interpreters/README.md

 # LISP Interpreters

+This repository contains a collection of meta-circular LISP interpreters and symbolic processors as written by others and myself.
+I include examples from other languages if the code helps me better understand the problem domain.

 ## Table of Contents
 - `byrd.scm`: a minimal Scheme interpreter as defined by Bill Byrd.
+- `compute.ml`: an OCaml arithmetic interpreter and symbolic processor as defined by **The OCaml Manual**
-- `compute.scm`: an arithmetic interpreter as defined by me.
+- `compute.scm`: an arithmetic interpreter and symbolic processor as defined by me.
 - `dybvig.scm`: a Scheme interpreter as defined by R. Kent Dybvig.

 ## Grammar